LeonData/GettingAndCleaningData_Project/CodeBook.md

 This file describes a tidy data set that is created by run_analysis.R

-The task is to analyse initial data files which have been collected in accordance with the project that is described here:
+The task is to analyse initial data files which have been collected in accordance with the project that focused on daily activities by a group of subject and it is described here:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-### Short descriptoon of the data collection project

-	There have been several data files collected by recording of accelerometer information by a sensor built into a smart phone while 30 persons (subjects) performed activities of daily living (ADL).
-	Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

-	As a result - a Human Activity Recognition database was built which was split into a training set and a test set of files (they are located in /test and /train subfolders).

-Files description is as follows:

-Folder 'UCI HAR Dataset'

- * activity_labels.txt - contains 2 columns with 6 rows that describe activities as
-  	- WALKING
-	- WALKING_UPSTAIRS
-	- WALKING_DOWNSTAIRS
-	- SITTING
-	- STANDING
-	- LAYING

- * features.txt - contains 561 rows with names of measurements; each measure is a float number

- * features_info.txt - contains descriptions of the measurements

-Folder 'UCI HAR Dataset/train'

- * subject_train.txt - contains subject ID (one per row, values from 1 to 30 inclusive)
-                       of subjects that were included in the train set

- * X_train.txt       - contains rows of measurements

- * y_train.txt       - contains activity codes (one per row, values from 1 to 6 inclusive)

-Folder 'UCI HAR Dataset/test'

- * subject_test.txt  - contains subject ID (one per row, values from 1 to 30 inclusive)
-                       of subjects that were included in the test set

- * X_test.txt       - contains rows of measurements

- * y_test.txt       - contains activity codes (one per row, values from 1 to 6 inclusive)
+During each activity measurements were taken for each subject by an accelerometer that is built in a Samsung phone.
+The phone was positioned on the waist.
+Only measurements of mean and standard deviations for different accelerometer measurements (which are all described in features_info.txt file in the archive ) were selected for analysis by this code.
+The analysis is to find means of all selected measures and produce a tidy data set called "tidy.txt".

+More details are provided in the Readme.md file that can be found in the same GitHub repository.

 ## What does run_analysis.R do? ##

-The code file does the following tasks as required by the project
+The code does the following tasks as required by the project assignment:
-assignment:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.